UPDATE: Victim, 38, Struck, Killed Outside Satin Dolls

-UPDATE: A man was struck and killed outside Satin Dolls on Route 17 overnight in what responders described as a gruesome scene.

-Up to three vehicles in all may have struck him in the southbound lanes outside the famed gentlemen's club in Lodi shortly after 3:30 a.m.
+Up to three vehicles in all may have struck the victim in the southbound lanes outside the famed gentlemen's club in Lodi shortly after 3:30 a.m.
 Saturday.

-The 38-year-old victim was pronounced dead at the scene, Bergen County Prosecutor Mark Musella said.
+The death pronouncement was made at the scene, Bergen County Prosecutor Mark Musella said.

-The victim and first driver had left the club together and gotten into a dispute, after which he was struck and then "left for dead" in the highway, they said.
+The victim had left the club with the first driver and got into a dispute before being struck and then "left for dead" in the highway, they said.

 A driver was treated at Hackensack University Medical Center and released into police custody, but no charges were filed.

-Note: UPDATE: A 38-year-old victim was struck and killed overnight outside Satin Dolls on Route 17 in what responders described as a gruesome scene.